IIIF/api/source/api/image/3.0/index.md

 {% include copyright.md %}

 __Status Warning__
 This is a BETA DRAFT.
-Implementation is encouraged but implementers should be aware that there may be additional changes to this document before final release.
+Implementation is encouraged but implementers should be aware that there may be additional changes to this document before the final release.
 See [remaining issues][github-milestone-image-prezi-3] on Github.
 {: .warning}

 ----